BruceWu2001/templates/README.md

 this template combines both mui and tailwindcss

-to start set colors in initialSettings for fonts must change both theme.js and tailwind.config
+to start set colors in initialSettings for fonts must change theme.js

 by right mui will be the baseline and tailwind will override any conflicting styles